UG vs GmbH: a comparison of legal forms

 Both entities offer limited liability confined to the company's assets.

-However, in cases of intentional or grossly negligent conduct, personal liability can be imposed on shareholders, for example, in cases of delayed insolvency filing or tax evasion.
+However, intentional or grossly negligent conduct can lead to personal liability being imposed on shareholders, for example, in case of delayed insolvency filing or tax evasion.

 Contributions in kind

 The GmbH allows contributions in kind, such as real estate, machinery, or vehicles as capital.
-The UG does not allow this; the entire share capital must be paid in full in cash into the business bank account.
+The UG does not allow this; the entire share capital must be deposited as cash into the business’s bank account.

 Reserve requirements for the UG